Exceeding max Speed by 6-10 MPH

 - 25 MPH- Residential streets

 Different tools are used to measure speed.
 You must be driving at least 6 MPH above the speed limit to be charged with speeding.Exceeding the Maximum Speed by 6-10 MPH

 A conviction for this charge results in 2 points being added to your driving record by PennDOT.Tools Used to Measure Your Speed

 - By following your car and pacing the speed of your vehicle against the cop’s speedometer.
-He must follow you for at least 3/8 of a mile before he can pull you over.
+The officer is required to follow you for a minimum of 3/8 of a mile before he is allowed to pull you over.

-- By utilizing a manual tool much like a stopwatch for clocking your car over a distance that is pre-determined and pre-measured.
-Aircraft are often used for detecting the speed of cars on the ground, and a report radioed to the police in charge, who will then pull you over.
-This is often called a Manual Speed Trap.
+- By using a stopwatch-like manual tool to clock your car over a certain distance.
+Said distance is pre-determined and pre-measured.
+Airplanes and helicopters are often used for measuring the speed of cars on the ground.
+A report is radioed down to the officers in charge, who will then initiate a traffic stop.
+This is frequently referred to as a Manual Speed Trap.

 The stopwatch-type device that is utilized in the manual speed traps, both in the air and on the ground, is often a VASCAR device.
 The accuracy of these types of devices has been questioned in the courts, especially when used for distances shorter than 500 feet.
 To be charged with speeding, in a zone with a posted limit of 55 MPH, you must have been going at least 10 MPH over the limit when your speed was measured by the VASCAR device.